sepro/LSTrAP/docs/configuration.md

 ### Tweaking parameters of individual tools (expert feature)

-In case you would like to tweak parameters passed to tools this would be the place to do so.
+In case you would like to tweak parameters passed to tools, this would be the place to do so.
 Note however that the tools will run with the same settings for each file.
 Modifying parameters that would **change the output name or format will cause the pipeline to break**.
 Arguments with a name like *${var}* should **not** be changed as this is how the pipeline defines the input and output for each tool.